nestjs-discord/utility-bot/CONTRIBUTING.md

 2. Clone the repository to your local machine
 3. Make your changes
 4. Run tests and ensure they pass with `go test -v ./...`
+5. Ensure Markdown content in the configuration have proper length with `go run . validate:content`
-5. Push your changes to your fork
+6. Push your changes to your fork
-6. Create a pull request
+7. Create a pull request

 We welcome all contributions, including bug reports, feature requests, and code improvements.
 So let's build something great together!